Mironio/next-template/README.md

 - look for 'SELECT' in the code to find places to change
 - Added `npm run generate-version` that populates version.ts with commit hash.
 This script can be used before deploy
 - Added api/health endpoint that emits 200 along with the version
 - Configured husky pre-push.
-See .husky/pre-push to tweak it
+See .husky/pre-push to tweak it.
+Sometimes `husky install` is needed to make it work
 - added example how to extend colors
 - added `models` folder with interface example
 - Added Tailwind Material and Heroicons